 The fish market

-The local fishermen leave for their night fishing around 4pm everyday, dotting the horizon with tens of dhows and their white-sails.
-Its just a gorgeous moment that you’ll want to make sure you have your camera for.
+The local fishermen leave for their night fishing around 4pm every day, dotting the horizon with tens of dhows and their white-sails.
+It is just a gorgeous moment that you’ll want to make sure you have your camera for.

-The next morning at around 6.30 to 7am, the fisherman are back with their catch of all shapes and sizes.
-See fish and sea creatures you have never seen before on the market ready for sale.
+The next morning at around 07:00, the fishermen are back with their catch of all shapes and sizes.
+See fish and sea creatures you have never seen before on the market, ready for sale.
 Watch as the locals bid for the best catch, or if you feel like cooking, try to snag a tuna or snapper for grilling.

 Dhow Boats Building

-Everyday at around 16:30 to 18:30 you can enjoy a sunset cruise organised locally.
+Every day at around 16:30 to 18:30 you can enjoy a sunset cruise organized locally.
 The local guys will entertain you with some drums and songs.
 It’s the perfect way to finish your day.

-Supposedly, turtle that are injured or caught by fishing nets are brought here by local fisherman in order to rehabilitate.
-Once a year some of the turtles are released back into the sea.
-We are in doubts regarding how this business helps conserving Zanzibar’s turtles.
-In fact, many healthy turtles are brought to the aquarium and kept in those pools for long periods of time for business reasons mainly.
+Supposedly, turtles that are injured or caught by fishing nets are brought here by local fishermen in order to rehabilitate.
+Once a year, some turtles are released back into the sea.
+We are in doubt regarding how this business helps to conserve Zanzibar’s turtles.
+In fact, the turtle population around Nungwi is decreasing every year.
+Many healthy turtles are brought to the aquarium and kept there for long periods of time, mainly for business reasons.